Get ‘hands-on’ at the Test Lab!

 You’ll find test professionals sharing how they test, consultants showing you how their ideas change their work, tool makers helping you to use their tools, and all sorts of ways to get your hands into the gritty business of work.
 Bring your laptops, tablets and smartphones, and join us to rediscover the joy of testing!

-In a fine blog post from 2011 Shmuel Gershon described what Test Lab really is: “ It is a fun environment where one can come, meet an unknown tester and set off for an uncommitted testing session. [..]
+Shmuel Gershon has described the Test Lab as: “a fun environment where one can come, meet an unknown tester and set off for an uncommitted testing session. [..]
 There is something magical in practicing with others – something happens when we experiment and practice… We gain insights when we attend conference track sessions.
 But we acquire the knowledge as our own property when we experience and share.

 Experimenting adds innumerable layers to our learning experience.
 For starters, we engage multiple senses – a conversation is very limited on that aspect, and a frontal lecture even more so.
 The senses exercised on the Test Lab will add more than sight and tact, they add sensations of expectancy (as in “will this work?”, “will it crash?”), will add the wonders of error/failure (as in “no it didn’t”) and all you can learn from that.